 1. Establish the metrics you want to track

 As with any marketing effort, you must know whether something is working or not.
 Knowing a tactic is working will allow you to scale your business growth.
-So, you must establish KPIs to see which content creation approach works best for you.
+So, you must establish KPIs to see whether your content creation process is working well for you.

 The metrics to track will depend on your business goals.
 For example, if your goal is brand awareness, you can look at page views, as shown below.